lexicHQ/docs/handling-facebook-postback.md

 ![](facebook-webhook.png)

-Facebook postbacks are passed as `args.event.name`.
-For the figure above, if someone presses **Bookmark Item**, you can track it in the following way:
+Facebook postback message is passed as `args.event.name`.
+For the figure above, if someone presses **Bookmark Item**, you can handle it in the following way:

 ```
 export class Bot {